Viroid: Transmission and replication

-Viroids only infect plants, and infectious viroids can be transmitted to new plant hosts by aphids, by cross contamination following mechanical damage to plants as a result of horticultural or agricultural practices, or from plant to plant by leaf contact.
+Viroids are only known to infect plants, and infectious viroids can be transmitted to new plant hosts by aphids, by cross contamination following mechanical damage to plants as a result of horticultural or agricultural practices, or from plant to plant by leaf contact.
 Upon infection, viroids replicate in the nucleus (Pospiviroidae) or chloroplasts (Avsunviroidae) of plant cells in three steps through an RNA-based mechanism.
 They require RNA polymerase II, a host cell enzyme normally associated with synthesis of messenger RNA from DNA, which instead catalyzes "rolling circle" synthesis of new RNA using the viroid as template.

 Unlike plant viruses which produce movement proteins, viroids are entirely passive, relying entirely on the host.
 This is useful in the study of RNA kinetics in plants.

 RNA silencing

 There has long been uncertainty over how viroids induce symptoms in plants without encoding any protein products within their sequences.
 Evidence suggests that RNA silencing is involved in the process.
 First, changes to the viroid genome can dramatically alter its virulence.
 This reflects the fact that any siRNAs produced would have less complementary base pairing with target messenger RNA.
 Secondly, siRNAs corresponding to sequences from viroid genomes have been isolated from infected plants.
 Finally, transgenic expression of the noninfectious hpRNA of potato spindle tuber viroid develops all the corresponding viroid-like symptoms.
 This indicates that when viroids replicate via a double stranded intermediate RNA, they are targeted by a dicer enzyme and cleaved into siRNAs that are then loaded onto the RNA-induced silencing complex.
 The viroid siRNAs contain sequences capable of complementary base pairing with the plant's own messenger RNAs, and induction of degradation or inhibition of translation causes the classic viroid symptoms.